Cal Grant A *

 - The remaining 11,250 awards are set aside for eligible California Community College students who meet the September 2 deadline.

 If you receive a Cal Grant A but attend a California Community College first, your award will be reserved for up to three years until you transfer to a four-year college, if you continue to qualify.
 If you list a California Community College before a four-year California college on your FAFSA, it will be assumed the community college is your first choice.
 If you receive a Cal Grant A, it will be placed in reserve for your first year unless you transfer to a tuition or fee-charging college and activate your award.
-When you transfer, be sure to let your school know you have a reserve grant.California Community College Transfer Entitlement Cal Grant
+When you transfer, be sure to submit a school change on your WebGrants for Students account and let your school know you have a reserve grant.California Community College Transfer Entitlement Cal Grant

 - California Community College (CCC) students who meet all the Cal Grant eligibility requirements, have at least a 2.4 community college GPA, and meet the awards additional requirements (listed below) are guaranteed a Cal Grant to attend a four-year college.